 Each market comes with its own unique characteristics.
 Whether it is a different language that’s spoken or a different religion practiced, no culture is the same.

 Fortunately, though, you aren’t expected to magically learn about all of your different target markets and deliver flawless results immediately.
 That is what testing is for.
 All marketing campaigns, local or global, need to be designed to be adaptable to the changing circumstances in the market.

 With Creative Automation, you have endless possibilities for testing and iterating your ad campaigns.
-After all, knowing the optimal size, color, or location of a Call to action button can make a difference between making a sale and losing a potential customer.
+After all, knowing the optimal size, colour or location of a Call to action button can make a difference between making a sale and losing a potential customer.